sioiokwong/apps/impact/ABOUT.md

 **Innovation**

 The app provides a simple search interface.
 Users are able to search by state, county, or zipcode and get an overview of the area's environmental impact.
-The overview is presented as a ("Nutrition Label")[https://model.earth/io/template/], indicating its contribution to the ("metabolism of the anthroposphere")[https://en.wikipedia.org/wiki/Anthropogenic_metabolism]
+The overview is presented as a ["Nutrition Label"](https://model.earth/io/template/), indicating its contribution to the ["metabolism of the anthroposphere"](https://en.wikipedia.org/wiki/Anthropogenic_metabolism)

 **Clarity**